 Pursuant to the above, a foreign mortgage registered over a vessel that is in Maltese territorial waters may, if the above-mentioned conditions are satisfied be deemed to be an executive title and consequently the mortgagee may enforce its security against the mortgagor without the requirement of obtaining a court judgment against the mortgagor, arrest the vessel in Malta and have the vessel sold either by (i) private sale (ii) court order or (iii) a court approved sale, irrespective of the flag under which the vessel is registered.

-This is to express my absolute satisfaction in my dealings with Amanda Camilleri and Sacha Farrugia in the process of opening my company over the last few weeks.
-I was really blown away with their level of proffessionalism and customer service.
-They both went above and beyond to ensure that all of my questions and curiosities were met and understood, and their level of knowledge was excellent.
-I never had to wait for a call or email, when they said they would call they did, and I think that they are both great assets to your company.
-I would have no problem recommending your company to others in the future, and will continue to use your services myself purely based on my dealings with these two.
+This is to express my absolute satisfaction in my dealings with Sacha Farrugia in the process of opening my company over the last few weeks.
+I was really blown away with their level of professionalism and customer service.
+They went above and beyond to ensure that all of my questions and curiosities were met and understood, and their level of knowledge was excellent.
+I would have no problem recommending your company to others in the future and will continue to use your services myself.

 Phoenix Classic Charters Limited